 # YOUR PROJECT TITLE #### Video Demo: <URL HERE> #### Description: TODO

 If unfamiliar with Markdown syntax, you might find GitHub’s Basic Writing and Formatting Syntax helpful.
-If you are using the CS50 Codespace, you can also preview your
+If you are using the CS50 Codespace and are prompted to “Open in CS50 Lab”, you can simply press

 .md file by clicking the ‘preview’ icon as explained here: Markdown Preview in vscode.
 Standard software project